MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanScheduleOffset

 Specifies the fixed number of minutes to delay scheduled scan start times on the device.
-Staggering start times on devices can help reduce the impact on network and system performance.

 The default value is 120, which means scheduled scans start 2 hours after the times specified by the **ScanScheduleTime** and **ScanScheduleQuickScanTime** parameters.